Australian Emissions Rise In 2021: Report - UrduPoint

 Australian Emissions Rise In 2021: Report

-CANBERRA, (UrduPoint / Pakistan Point News - 27th Jun, 2022 ) --:Australia's greenhouse gas emissions increased in 2021, government data has revealed.
+CANBERRA, (UrduPoint / Pakistan Point News - 28th Jun, 2022 ) ::Australia's greenhouse gas emissions increased in 2021, government data has revealed.

 According to the National Greenhouse Gas Inventory update for December 2021, which was published on Monday, Australia produced 488 million tonnes of carbon dioxide in 2021, an increase of 0.8 percent from 483.9 million in 2020.